Phew - what a week! What an announcement!

 Source: CNBC, March 17, 2009.

-Nouriel Roubini (Forbes): United States of Ponzi - behold the Madoff in
+Nouriel Roubini (Forbes): United States of Ponzi - behold the Madoff in the mirror

 "A reporter contacted me recently with the following question: